Arc Length to Surface of Revolution: Calculus

 - Tim Brzezinski

 This applet dynamically illustrates how rotating an arc length of a piece of the graph of a function , from to , about an axis, generates a surface of revolution.
-To explore this in GeoGebra Augmented Reality, see directions below this interactive figure.
 For simplicity, the axis of revolution here is the x-axis.
 You can alter the values of = lower limit of integration = upper limit of integration = number of equal intervals into which the interval is divided.
 How does increasing the value of change the appearance of the surface of revolution?
+To explore this in Augmented Reality, see directions below this interactive figure.

-1) Open up GeoGebra 3D Graphing Calculator.
+1) Open up GeoGebra 3D app on your device.
 2) Select the MENU (3 horizontal bars upper left).
 3) Select OPEN.
 Under "Search", type dbska9aq 4) Select the 1 option that appears.
 5) You can alter function f, lower limit of integration a, upper limit of integration b, and n = number of intervals where each .